 The lighthouse is only "About 10 miles along this coast to the west" and still has the old lamp (page 33).

 Tinker says "Wreckers used to work along that coast" (page 35).
 So close, but it's a different bit of coast from the Kirrin Coast?

 Julian explains that by sea it's not far "But by road it's a very long way" (page 46).
 Does that mean Kirrin itself is very remote?
 Or that there just aren't many roads around that bit of coast?

 And yet the drive is "mostly round the coast, and very little inland" (page 61).
-Are they driving around a big harbour?
+Are they driving around a big harbour or lengthy inlet?
 Or driving really slowly on a really rough road?

 When was the lighthouse built and when did the wreckers operate?

 On the way to the lighthouse (page 62) the driver (George Jackson) tells them about the lighthouse and the wreckers.
 "My word – the stories he used to tell me of that old light-house – and how the wreckers got into it one night and grabbed the keeper there, and doused the light, so that a great ship might go on the rocks."

 Julian talking to Jeremiah (page 90) says "Jackson said you could tell us ... about the wreckers that lived here before the lighthouse was built."
 Emphasis added.
 But that's not what the driver said.

 Tom the Tobacconist has a different story (page 101).
 "It's nigh on seventy years since all that happened.
 Why, that light-house yonder was built over sixty years ago – after that wrecking business went on."